AlexReis1313/MachineLearningProject/README.md

 This project explores several core Machine Learning (ML) concepts through four main tasks, using the Keras and Scikit-Learn libraries in Python.
 It is divided into two parts: **regression with synthetic data** and **image classification with real-world data**.
 Along the way, various techniques were applied, including regularization methods (Lasso, Ridge, Dropout), clustering algorithms (K-Means, GMM), data augmentation, and model ensembling.

+The full project report with all conclusions and tested methods, as well as all python code (Jupyter Notebooks), can be found in this repository.

 ---

 ##  Key Concepts Covered